Back to Home Page or Contents Page or Past and present beliefs or Index

 In Zhou Dynasty (About 1100-221 BC), Guo Pu is a famous geographer.
 It was said that without proof he wrote the Burial Classic.
 He learnt from Guo Gong who gave him nine volumes of Kan Yu books (Qing Nang Zhong Shu) describing Five Agency theory, astrology and prediction by divining of straw and burnt bone.
 Written in the same period, the Epic described the first King of Zhou observed the Yin-yang in the proposed site for the new capital.

-observation technique was developed into Yin Yang school and Shape school.
+aforesaid observation technique was developed into Yin Yang school and

-The former was concentrated to Yin Yang theory in location theory and latter
+Shape school.
+The former was concentrated to Yin Yang theory in location

 theory was not yet combined with Yin Yang theory and shape theory as today.